 IoT technology will help to keep food safer:

 IoT also provides systems to improve food safety.
 An example of this is a Cold food storage operator Lineage Logistics system, which is a Hybrid Cloud Platform and is working with AT&T andndustrial.io to keep foodstuff safe.
 Ndustrial.io offers smart meters as well as approximately 1,000 sensors which are connected to AT&T Internet of Things to help companies’ measure temperature and humidity in cold storages.
 Lineage logistics aims to optimize energy management for food storage systems, AT&T helps with using sensors and working with data to get valuable insights.
 Companies get access to heat maps and, alerts and reports on temperature and environment of their food storage facilities and we can expect to see more implementations like these in 2019.

 More IoT data will be Available:

-Predictions say that in 2019, companies will sell more and more IoT data as a practice called “Infonomics”.
+Predictions say that, companies will sell more and more IoT data as a practice called “Infonomics”.
 This practice of selling data will become an important part of many IoT systems by 2023.
 Like Appliance, Manufacturing companies may sell IoT data.
 Not only for the additional revenue but also to prove the excellent functioning of their product through IoT network management and Predictive maintenance systems.
 An example of this is to mine data from smart water sensors and to detect problems like leakage.
 This gathered information can then be sold to other manufacturers and service companies for use in sales and digital marketing.